 The documentary-style photos are the photos they will relate to and be the best conversation starters evermore.

-How do I shoot with a documentary-style?
+How do I shoot with a documentary approach?

 It’s all about anticipating and observation of people and the environment around you.
 You shoot elements from a scene that move you.
 When it comes to a client session, you let them go about their day (or whatever you guys have planned for the session) and follow along.
 Think of it as being your clients’ personal paparazzi.

 I recommend doing a 365 Day Photo Project to start practicing.
 I’m in my third year of my own 365 project and, let me tell you, the transformation from the technical aspect to discovering my style is almost completely attributed to this project.
-You can also pick up a copy of our Goodbye, Posing Guide ebook, which describes in-depth shooting techniques for how I photograph children (I use the same shooting techniques with adults).
+You can also pick up a copy of our free Goodbye, Posing Guide ebook, which describes in-depth shooting techniques for how I photograph children (I use the same shooting techniques with adults).

 Does it mean I did something wrong if I directed part of my session or edited my photos?